Cricket Wireless

-Cricket Wireless LLC is an American prepaid wireless service provider, wholly owned by AT&T. It provides wireless services to thirteen million subscribers in the United States as of 2022.
+Cricket Wireless LLC is an American prepaid wireless service provider, wholly owned by AT&T. It provides wireless services to 13 million subscribers in the United States as of 2022.
 Cricket Wireless was founded in March 1999 by Leap Wireless International.
 AT&T acquired Leap Wireless International in March 2014, and later merged Cricket Wireless operations with Aio Wireless.
-Cricket Wireless competes primarily against T-Mobile's Metro by T-Mobile, EchoStar's Boost Mobile and Verizon's Visible in the prepaid wireless segment.
+Cricket Wireless competes primarily against T-Mobile's Metro by T-Mobile and Verizon's Total Wireless in the prepaid wireless segment.